Beagle123/visualruby/examples/09_get_glade_variables/README.txt

 So the general procedure is to create a list of instance variables in the #initialize method, then visualruby will update the form with the values.
 When done, retreive the values using #get_glade_variables.

 An added benefit is that it creates a nice list of the fields on the form so you don't need to look them up in glade.

 This process can be done with many widgets including buttons, images, calendar dates, entries etc.  You can see this in the next example.
-Later, click on "Open Project" and see the "all_widgets" example.